 The course is designed for practitioners from the humanitarian, development cooperation, and peacebuilding/conflict transformation fields who are interested in exploring how to work together toward sustainable peace and development.
 By doing so, they can improve each of their individual approaches and better address the complex challenges found in fragile and conflict-affected contexts.
 We encourage practitioners from all three fields to register for this shared learning experience!

-Depending on methods and topic of the training, we limit the number of available spaces to a manageable size (a maximum of 20 participants).
+We prioritise smaller class sizes to promote interactive exchanges and the integration of your own practical experiences.
+Therefore we limit the number of spaces to a maximum of 20 participants.
 Register early to reserve your place!

 The training will be practical, participatory and experience-based; the insights, existing skills and knowledge of both the facilitator and the participants will form an integral part of the process.
 It will be grounded in the principles of adult learning.
 The tools and methodologies used in the workshop will be practiced and applied to case studies, conflict contexts and projects the participants suggest and are familiar with (or that are their own contexts).
 Participants are invited to actively contribute to shaping the training content.